hello-robot/stretch_ai/README.md

 You can use an LLM to provide free-form text input to the pick and place demo with the `--use_llm` command line argument.

 Running the following command will first download an open LLM model.
 Currently, the default model is [Qwen2.5-3B-Instruct](https://huggingface.co/Qwen/Qwen2.5-3B-Instruct).
-Running this command downloads ~10GB of data, so you'll need to be patient.
+Running this command downloads ~10GB of data.
+Using an ethernet cable instead of Wifi is recommended.

 ```bash
 python -m stretch.app.ai_pickup --use_llm